robertgluszkiewicz/purple-snake/README.md

-A simple snake game that I created myself as part of improving my programming skills.
+A simple snake game that I created myself additionally outside the course as part of improving my programming skills.

 The game should work properly on Windows, macOS and Linux.